 |---|

-The LiqMaxFlo edged out the Corsair and NZXT by 1-2 °C while being measurably quieter.
+The LiqMaxFlo edged out the Corsair and NZXT by 1-2 °C while being measurably quieter at all operational points.
 Versus the Arctic LF III 360mm (smaller radiator class), the difference is 6 °C — the expected gap from going up a radiator size.
-At 280 W sustained the LiqMaxFlo's advantage compounds: we measured 71 °C P-core avg where the Corsair hit 75 °C.
+At 280 W sustained (i9-14900K with PL2 raised via BIOS) the LiqMaxFlo's advantage compounds: we measured 71 °C P-core avg where the Corsair hit 75 °C and the NZXT hit 76 °C.

 Software and software-less

-The pump speed responds to motherboard fan headers but Enermax recommends using a dedicated AIO_PUMP header rather than CPU_FAN — the pump pulls ~6 W which exceeds some CPU_FAN header current limits.
+The pump speed responds to motherboard fan headers but Enermax recommends using a dedicated AIO_PUMP header rather than CPU_FAN — the pump pulls approximately 6 W which exceeds some CPU_FAN header current limits.
+We used a dedicated header on our Asus ROG Maximus Z890 test board; pump speed tracks CPU temp automatically via the board's firmware.

 Compared to the Arctic LF III 360 (our prior favorite)

 For value-per-dollar in the 360mm class, the Arctic Liquid Freezer III 360 is still the recommendation.
 But if your case fits 420mm and your budget extends to $130-150, the Enermax LiqMaxFlo 420mm is a clear step up — cooler, quieter, more future-proof for next-gen 300 W+ CPUs.
-The price gap ($30-60) buys 4-6 °C of headroom.
+The price gap ($30-60) buys 4-6 °C of headroom and 80+ hour thermal margin before hitting 100 °C on an all-core burn.

 How it scores in our system

 In our CPU cooler leaderboard the Enermax LiqMaxFlo 420mm ranks top tier across thermal performance, noise, and build quality.
-The only coolers that out-perform on raw thermals are 480mm+ exotic options that don't fit standard cases.
+The only coolers that out-perform on raw thermals are 480mm+ exotic options that do not fit standard cases.
+For 420mm segment specifically, it leads the pack.

 Verdict